kernelcrash/pyuuta-tutor-rom-emulator/README.md

       31 _WE / CRUCLK - PC1  32 N.C.
       33 N.C.
 34 N.C.
       35 _CS_CROM0 - PC0     36 N.C.

+ NB: I think _WE/CRUCLK is on a different pin on the Pyuuta Jr.
 ```
 If you get a board with a microSD card slot, then the 'standard' wiring of the SD adapter
 is fine.

+I usually power the stm32f407 board from USB, but you should be able to power it from the cartridge connector.
+Just connect VCC to
+the +5V of stm32f407 board.

 The  DEVEBOX stm32f407 board I used during development has an LED attached to PA1, so various errors will result in PA1 flashing.